What is financial planning about?

 Financial planning is about relationships because a financial plan is not a one-time event.
 It’s an ongoing process.

 You’re busy, your life is hectic, and there is a lot going on week to week and month to month.
-That’s exactly why periodic meetings with your financial planner throughout the year make a difference.
-There’s no way to capture everything that happened in your life in the last 12 months to present it to an advisor at your annual meeting — let alone have the advisor truly understand your thoughts about it.
+That’s exactly why periodic meetings with your financial planner throughout the year makes a difference.
+There’s no way to capture everything that happened in your life in the last 12 months and present it to an advisor at your annual meeting — let alone have the advisor truly understand your thoughts about it.

 Financial planning should be proactive, but a single annual meeting leaves you no choice but to constantly react to what has already happened over the last year.
 Think about your business or career goals.
 How do you think you’d perform if you set your benchmarks for the year on January 1, but didn’t revisit them, or your progress toward them, until December 31?

 Some of that value is more intangible than a list of deliverables.
 The smart financial decisions you make today (and the not-so-smart decisions you avoid) create a compound effect over the long-term: the more you do correctly today, the greater your level of success is likely to be in the future.
-The small adjustments we can show you how to make today, and our advice to help you optimize your financial life, can add hundreds of thousands of dollars to your net worth over your lifetime.
+The small adjustments I can show you how to make today, and my advice to help you optimize your financial life, can add hundreds of thousands of dollars to your net worth over your lifetime.